GreatCowBASIC/Help/output/md/dataset_for_eeprom.md

 9. Access is via EPRread(), not supported by READTABLE().
 10. 18F devices must use even address for EEPROM location, and, 18F will pad (with 0x00) datasets to even number length.
-This is MPASM constraint and therefore the compiler and assembler will isssue specific error messages for odd EEPROM locations.
+This is MPASM constraint and therefore the compiler and assembler will issue specific error messages for odd EEPROM locations.